 plays the note middle C on channel 1 for one second, then half a second later changes to program number 31 and plays middle C again for one second.

-Out right outlet: Indicates that seq has finished playing the current sequence.
+Out middle outlet: Indicates that seq has finished playing the current sequence.
 (The is sent out immediately before the final event of the sequence is played.)

 |coll||Store and edit a collection of data|